 According to the initial results, the unions seem to have problems in taking on their role in the EES and more particularly within the multi-level employment system.
-Most of them with their national policy on employment or the role granted to the social partners at the national level.
-The reformed EES thus produces a paradoxical effect: on the one hand, it is indeed welcomed by the majority of the unions, who hope that it might reinforce their role, and on the other, by creating a multi-level employment system, it seems to result in a further dilution of their actions.
-Even though the EES and its monitoring process have made it possible to reinforce the transparency and information on the content of the national employment policy, to the benefit of the social partners, it has equally set in place a multilevel system within which the responsibilities are even more vague.
-The unions therefore call for better clarification of the issues around "responsibility" in the guidelines.
-However, it needs to be noted that the national unions do not seem to have created the conditions for a positive reflection on their role and their responsibility with regard to this new multi-level system.

-At this stage, we can unfortunately do no more than record that the national unions have taken no imaginative measures in terms of the ownership of the EES.
+Most of them the Danish model, were used by the tend to state that they are not happy with their national policy on employment or the role granted to the social partners at the national level.
+The reformed EES thus produces a paradoxical effect: on the one hand, it is indeed welcomed by the majority of the unions, who hope that it might reinforce their role, and on the other, by creating a multi-level employment system, it seems to result in a further At this stage, we can unfortunately do no more than record that the national unions have taken no imaginative measures in terms of the ownership of the EES.